YusupovM7/mi/README.md

-hello do not read it
+you can read it now